Custom lap harps have more features than the standard models.

 Built in U.S.

-Set of starter music and instructions, gooseneck tuning wrench, pick, set of 3 spare wires and a padded nylon case.
+Set of starter music and instructions, gooseneck tuning wrench, pick, set of 3 spare wires and soft carrying case.

 The starter set of music includes: